endoflife-date/endoflife.date/products/gke.md

 managing their upgrade strategy in this case.
 They must still adhere to the Kubernetes version and version skew support policy, and use supported GKE versions.

+This is the reference used to obtain the release information displayed on this page.

 Google may automatically [upgrade your nodes for security and compatibility purposes](https://cloud.google.com/kubernetes-engine/upgrades#automatic_node_upgrades_for_security_and_compatibility "Requirements for GKE force upgrades") in select cases.